 High Risk Foot Service

-St Vincent’s Hospital offers a multidisciplinary “one stop shop” for people with complicated foot conditions related to diabetes.
-Patients see a podiatrist, wound nurse, endocrinologist, orthopaedic surgeon, orthotist, physiotherapist, diabetes educator, infectious diseases specialist or vascular surgeon, as required.
-This allows patients to reduce the number of visits to the hospital, and also improves coordination of their care between the different sub-specialty teams.
+St Vincent’s Hospital Sydney offers an interdisciplinary “one stop shop” for people with complicated foot conditions related to diabetes.
+Patients see a podiatrist and endocrinologist, with involvement of an orthopaedic surgeon, vascular surgeon, rehabilitation specialist, infectious diseases specialist, pedorthist, diabetes educator, dietitian and/or other allied health professionals, as required.
+This allows patients to reduce the number of visits to the hospital, and also improves coordination of their care between the different sub-specialty members.

 Diabetes and Oncology – at Kinghorn Cancer Centre